 According to various surveys, this was the funniest joke in a survey of 36,000 people.

-If you’d like to learn more about British culture, visit the Lingoda website and sign up for your free 7-day trial with our native speaking teachers today.
+If you’d like to learn more about British culture, or you want to be able to enjoy more funny English jokes, visit the Lingoda website and sign up for your free 7-day trial with our native speaking teachers today.
 Already speak English?
 We also teach German, Spanish and French!